noczero/Indonesia-COVID-19-Analytics-n-Explorations/README.md

 - [ ] Provide public API.
   - [ ] Use fastAPI directly.
   - [ ] Use InfluxDB to store timeseries data, for backend using Laravel OAuth with token.
-- [ ] Make more visualization plot in notebooks.
 - [ ] Build front-end app using Dash.
-- [ ] Build k-Means model for clustering zone.
 - [ ] ...

 ### Completed ✓